PHP Login Form with Remember-Me using Cookie and Session

 <input type="checkbox" name = "remember" class="check" <?php if(isset($_COOKIE["remember"])) { ?> checked <?php } elseif(!empty($remember)) { ?> checked <?php } ?>>Remember Me

-You can also read below topics where step by step description of the topics are available:
+You can also read the below topics where step-by-step development details are available:

 2. How to code Login, Logout and Change Password in PHP and MySQL